ory/docs/docs/keto/sdk/api.md

 ```

 Use this endpoint to check if a request is allowed or not.
+If the request is allowed, a 200 response with
+`{"allowed":"true"}` will be sent.
+If the request is denied, a 403 response with `{"allowed":"false"}` will
+be sent instead.

 #### Request body